 Children & young people with SEND and their families may be facing additional challenges right now.
-If you, or someone you know needs help or support, please contact our SEND Hub on 0161 217 6028, choose Option 2.
+If you or someone you know needs help or support, please contact our Emotional Wellbeing Hub on 0161 217 6028, choose Option 2.

-The Hub was launched in May 2020 and offers support and advice to families and a central point of contact so families can discuss any concerns they may have about their child from birth to 25 years old.
+The Hub offers support and advice to families and a central point of contact so families can discuss any concerns they may have about their child from birth to 25 years old.

-Once families have shared their concerns, the SEND Hub team will work with them to provide support or signpost them to the best support options, guidance and available information.
+Once families have shared their concerns, the Emotional Wellbeing Hub will work with them to provide support or signpost them to the best support options, guidance and available information.

-The SEND Hub is open to anyone, including carers and professionals.
+The hub is open to anyone, including carers and professionals.
 It is part of the council's 'early help' support structure.

-The SEND Hub is in addition to other new services the Council and its partners have launched to support residents during this difficult time.
+The hub is in addition to other new services the Council and its partners have launched to support residents during this difficult time.
 If you are or know anyone who might benefit from any of the services, then please spread the word.

 • Coronavirus Helpline – 0161 217 6046 to provide support to vulnerable residents (Monday to Friday 9am-5pm, Saturday and Bank Holidays 10am-4pm)